limglenaldin/ai-insurance-agent/README.md

 ### 🤖 **Miria AI Assistant**

-- **Indonesian-Friendly Persona**: Chat with Miria, your dedicated insurance consultant
+- **Indonesian-Friendly Persona**: Chat with Miria, your dedicated insurance consultant with consistent informal language style
-- **Conversation Memory**: Maintains context across messages for natural dialogue
+- **Conversation Memory**: Maintains context across messages and sessions for natural dialogue
 - **Personalized Responses**: Tailored advice based on your profile and previous conversations
+- **Anti-Hallucination Validation**: All responses require citations from official documents

 ### 📚 **Grounded Q&A with Citations**